 There are also Irish pubs, shops selling Irish products and events with an Irish connection taking place all year round that will put you in touch with the many Irish who are living and working in Luxembourg.
 The cinemas show all the latest English-language films.
 There is an array of English-language magazines, guides, online news pages and radio shows to keep yourself informed and entertained.

-I look forward to sharing with you more in-depth articles about life in Luxembourg and to meeting you in person through the events the JAA Club and the City of Luxembourg put on.
+I look forward to sharing with you more in-depth articles about life in Luxembourg.
 I am certain that you’ll find your feet before long.
 And like me and so many of your fellow residents of the Grand Duchy, you’ll come to love Luxembourg city and country, its citizens and residents alike, with all its quiet charm and ever increasing sophistication.

 See you soon!